alinasode/novelty-detection-xray/README.md

 - - - -

-If interested in the approach and pipeline, please reach out to me.
+If further interested in the approach and pipeline, please reach out to me.
 Cheers!